lydonator/WLED_Protocol_Shim_ESP32C6/README.md

 ## Contributing

-If you test this with software other than HyperHDR and it works (or doesn't), please open an issue or PR with your findings.
-Expanding the HTTP stub to handle additional endpoints is straightforward and contributions are welcome.
+If you test this with software other than HyperHDR and Hyperion.ng and it works (or doesn't), please open an issue or PR with your findings.
+Contributions are welcome.

 ---

 ## Acknowledgements

 - [WLED Project](https://github.com/Aircoookie/WLED) for the UDP realtime protocol specification
-- [HyperHDR](https://github.com/awawa-dev/HyperHDR) for the ambilight software this was developed against
+- [HyperHDR](https://github.com/awawa-dev/HyperHDR) for the ambilight software this was developed and tested against
+- [Hyperion.ng](https://github.com/hyperion-project/hyperion.ng) for DDP compatibility testing
+- [3waylabs](http://www.3waylabs.com/ddp/) for the DDP protocol specification
 - The ESP32-C6 WLED support issue thread, where the frustration that prompted this project lives

 ---